About

 Set in a dishevelled and chaotic kitchen, Look At Me Now, Mummy is an intimate, funny and moving portrait of a mother’s desire to look the part, whilst not really knowing what part it is that she is supposed to be playing.
 It’s about trial and error and theatrical failure, with a baby always crying somewhere in the distance.

-Originally created in 2008, Look At Me Now, Mummy was restaged in 2015 as a 5-hour durational event / 50-minute production as part of 21 YEARS / 21 WORKS, a live and online collection of Artistic Director/Choreographer Charlotte Vincent’s film and production work that toured to Shoreditch Town Hall and Southbank Centre in London, Warwick Arts Centre in Coventry, Yorkshire Dance in Leeds and Brighton Festival 2015.
+Originally created in 2008 as a 45 minute live solo, Look At Me Now, Mummy was re-staged as a looping, 5-hour durational performance as part of VDT’s 21 YEARS / 21 Works: a collection of live production, film and engagement events that toured to Shoreditch Town Hall and Southbank Centre in London, Warwick Arts Centre in Coventry, Yorkshire Dance in Leeds and Brighton Festival in 2015.

 Director’s Notes

 Look At Me Now, Mummy reads like a series of unpredictable scenes from shows that will never be made, a number of fleeting, improvised ideas and that seem momentarily convincing, but don’t stack up to much.
-The work attempts to make things that are completely artificial try to appear natural.
-There is lots of space around each image.
-We are inviting an audience to see something so private.
+The work flits between personal collapse and performative presence – the kind of circular madness that is motherhood.

 Look At Me Now, Mummy is concerned with the choices a woman makes about making work or making babies, about being an artist or being a mother.
-It’s not representation, not an obvious story.
-The performer is dropping in and out of performance states, unsure of how to continue, or why to continue with the show.
+Aurora drops in and out of performance states, unsure of how or why to continue with the show.

-It could be read as a game that a childless woman invents to pass the time.
-Or a tragi-comic portrayal of a woman who has lost a baby.
-Or a heart-rending portrait of someone yearning for the possibility of having a child.
-Or a woman on the edge of giving up.
+The work can be read as a game that a childless woman invents to make sense of her position.
+Or a portrayal of a woman who has lost a baby.
+Or a portrait of someone yearning to have a child.
+Or a woman who has one but is on the edge of constant failure.
 Or a lonely performer questioning her need for the show to go on.
+What the viewers bring to the work determines how it is read.

 Context